scottrigby/basekamp-next/content/events/occupy-everything.md

   - src: seacm.jpg
     alt: Red wagon filled with water bottles next to large black batteries on the pavement
   - src: 321084_125930200843189_120049568097919_91842_458659985_n.jpg
-    alt: Occupy Wall Street kitchen and food service with turquoise tent, people preparing and serving food with cups and supplies, neoclassical building with columns in background
+    alt: Outdoor kitchen and food service with turquoise tent, people preparing and serving food with cups and supplies, large building with columns in background
   - src: 321587_124586400977569_120049568097919_88928_1484914131_n.jpg
     alt: Occupy Wall Street crowd of protesters at neoclassical government building with white columns, people holding various signs with yellow banner visible
 dateRange: